 PERIODIC EVALUATIONS

 Periodically (at least annually) the effectiveness of the entire program will be evaluated by an authorized employee(s) other than the one(s) utilizing the energy control procedure being inspected.
 Any deviations or inadequacies shall be documented and corrected.
-These annual evaluations will be conducted during the month of ().
+These annual evaluations will be conducted during the month of (select a month).

 The date of the inspection/evaluation will be documented on the Annual Inspection Report (appendix C) and maintained as a part of this program until the next annual evaluation replaces it.